 When a woman’s fight to save her family’s heritage turns dangerous, should she trust the property developer who steps in to help?

-Property developer, Gabe Callahan is scoping out land for an upmarket resort and intends to be in and out of Katherine Bay before locals are alerted, an intention that is thwarted when he’s drawn into the troubles of a single mother–and finds it impossible to walk away.
-In the face of danger, festering secrets and small town prejudice, fate dangles the cherished dream of home and family in front of Gabe, but he worries–will Jenna still love and respect him when she learns the dark secrets he’s hiding.
+Property developer, Gabe Callahan is scoping out the land for an upmarket resort and intends to be in and out of Katherine Bay before locals are alerted, an intention that is thwarted when he’s drawn into the troubles of a single mother–and finds it impossible to walk away.
+In the face of danger, festering secrets, and small-town prejudice, fate dangles the cherished dream of home and family in front of Gabe, but he worries–will Jenna still love and respect him when she learns the dark secrets he’s hiding.

 Who was he?
 The sense of familiarity intensified.

 She knew she’d never met him, but also knew she should know who he was.
 As she picked up the tweezers, she heard his footsteps in the hall.